Expand description

 Despite the absence of generics, each lifecycle event is associated with a specific component.

-When defining a component hook for a Component
+When defining a component hook for a Component type, that component is used.

-When observers watch lifecycle events, the B: Bundle
+When observers watch lifecycle events, the B: Bundle generic is used.

-Each of these lifecycle events also corresponds to a fixed ComponentId
+Each of these lifecycle events also corresponds to a fixed ComponentId,

-which are assigned during World
+which are assigned during World initialization.

-For example, Add
+For example, Add corresponds to ADD.

-This is used to skip TypeId
+This is used to skip TypeId lookups in hot paths.

 Structs§